This article provides an in-depth guide on Roman chair sit-ups. Here you will learn:

 These are the muscles that this exercise targets most

-This also leads to more effective six-pack abs building.
-Or for those that are genetically gifted..
+This also leads to more effective six-pack or (for those that are genetically gifted..)
 10 pack ab building.

 Secondary Stabilizer Muscles

 Other secondary stabilizer muscles are also worked vigorously during a Roman chair sit-up.
 This includes the lower back muscles and your obliques.